chato94/A/readme.md

 # A[ Server]
 This is a static file server that is powered by Node.js, meaning that it serves files to any and all devices that are on the same network as the hosting machine.
-It functions similarly to **WAMP** in that it's as simple as dragging and dropping all necessary dependencies and it works, but it also has its potential quirks, naming restrictions, and overall, naïve approaches to web standards that have been solved by *much* smarter people than myself.
+It functions similarly to WAMP in that it's as simple as dragging and dropping all necessary dependencies and it works, but it also has its potential quirks and naming restrictions.
+This is an adequate solution for users looking for a simple way to serve files on their local network and not just their machine.

 ## Instructions
-Please note that these instructions assume that Node.js is already properly installed on the machine, and that you know how to run any JavaScript using command lines.
-If not, check out these pages for instructions for [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows), [Linux](http://blog.teamtreehouse.com/install-node-js-npm-linux), and [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac).
-All directories described assume that you're in the folder that contains the `index.js` file that comes with the server.
+Please note that these instructions assume that Node.js is already properly installed on the machine, and that users know how to run any JavaScript using command lines.
+If not, these pages give detailed instructions for [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows), [Linux](http://blog.teamtreehouse.com/install-node-js-npm-linux), and [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac).
+All directories described assume that the user is in the folder that contains the `index.js` file that comes with the server.
+Note that Windows uses `\` instead of `/` to separate directories.

 ### Static File Serving Instructions
-* Add all files and directories that you want to serve into the `/static` directory.
+* Add all files and directories to serve as-is into the `/static` directory.
   * Each website must have its own folder inside the `/static` directory
   * The server will automatically search for and serve an `index.html` file in each directory, and then it will serve the first HTML file that it finds.
     * There are **no guarantees** for the server to find one HTML file over another in any order